Author: Paul

 Replacement Stylus – Ortofon OM series

-If your turntable shipped with the Ortofon OM series cartridge, you can rest assured you can replace a broken or worn down stylus or you can test other styli in the OM lineup in a matter of seconds.
-Here you’ll find affiliate links to purchase some of the most common styli compatible with your cartridge.
+If your turntable shipped with an Ortofon OM-series cartridge, you can replace a broken or worn down stylus or test other styli in the OM lineup in a matter of seconds.
+Here you’ll find amazon affiliate links to purchase some of the most common styli compatible with your cartridge.

 Ortofon OM 5e